thelearn-tech/thelearn-tech/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 My name is Pritam Behera.
-I have zero formal education in coding.
+I have zero formal education in coding/programming.
 I am still learning and publishing my script at the same time.
 I always try to create something which is useful and I really like create automatic installation script, which I am very proud of.
-I make script in shell , python ,html,css,js
+I make script in shell,python,html,css,js
 .